 And Joshua saved Rahab the harlot alive, and her father’s household, and all that she had; and she dwelleth in Israel even unto this day; because she hid the messengers, which Joshua sent to spy out Jericho.

 There is no situation, sins, or stinking past that God cannot pardon and change for good.
-There is no stained life that cannot be resuscitated in Christ.
+There is no stained life that cannot be cleansed and resuscitated in Christ.
 Whatever it is, bring it to Christ in repentance and hurry up about it because time cannot be tied down.
 Make today the day of a turning point, the day of salvation as tomorrow may be too late.
 The door of mercy and transformation of life is still open.
 Take advantage of it before it closes up.